hermangroup/docs/introduction/how-to-buy.rst

   MoneyPolo offers currency exchange and transfer, prepaid cards and the ability to hold accounts in a range of currencies.
-Deposits and withdrawals are available in DASH, BTC, ETH, LTC, BCH and BTG, and it is possible to transfer value to a prepaid card or any worldwide bank account.
+Deposits and withdrawals are available in HISTORIA, BTC, ETH, LTC, BCH and BTG, and it is possible to transfer value to a prepaid card or any worldwide bank account.